brightonm/brightonm.github.io/_posts/2023-10-03-differential_machine_learning.md

 Remark : When training with Monte-Carlo paths using pathwise derivatives as differential labels (as in the article), this additional term can be regarded as a form of regularization, akin to Tikhonov or Lasso regularization.
 It helps in avoiding the overfitting that can occur when fitting noisy samples.

-### PyTorch implementation

-*In this blog post, I emphasize key code sections; the full code and documentation are in the notebook* <a href="https://github.com/brightonm/notebooks/blob/main/Differential%20Deep%20Learning%20in%20Pytorch.ipynb" style="text-decoration: none; color: black;"><i class="fa fa-book fa" style="color: darkorange; font-size: 18px;"></i>
-</a>.

-The only code that differs from the supervised learning approach without differentials is indicated by the red-highlighted lines.

-{% highlight python %}
-# for reproducibility
-torch.manual_seed(7)

-# define neural network
-f_theta = nn.Sequential(
-            nn.Linear(5, 64),
-            nn.ReLU(),
-            nn.Linear(64, 1)
-          )

-# define the loss function
-loss_func = nn.MSE()

-# define the optimizer
-optimizer = Adam(f_theta.parameters(), lr=1e-3)

-# generate random inputs and outputs simulating a single batch
-n_samples = 256
-d_features = 5
-X = torch.rand(n_samples, d_features)
-y = torch.rand(n_samples, 1)

-# Generate random derivatives associated with inputs and outputs simulating a single batch
-Z = torch.rand(256, 5)
-Z_norm = Z.sum(dim=1) # à exécuter pour voir
-X.requires_grad = True

-# Set the hyperparameter alpha to balance between the loss on values and the loss on derivatives
-alpha = 0.01

-predictions = f_theta(X)

-# Create graph, create the graph of calculation of the derivatives
-# Needed here to set to True, to backpropagate the loss through this graph

-loss_values = loss_func(predictions, outputs)
-predictions_differentials = torch.autograd.grad(predictions, X, create_graph=True)
-loss_differentials = loss_func(predictions_differentials, Z)
-loss = alpha * loss_values + (1 - alpha) * loss_diffentials

-# compute the derivatives with respect to weights and biases of the f_theta.
-# they are store in the .grad attribute of weights tensors
-loss.backward()

-# perform on optimization step in the Adam algorithm
-optimizer.step()
-{% endhighlight %}

 ## Application on Black-Scholes Example

-Unlike the article, we propose a simple example that does not use pathwise derivatives, which is the approximation of the price of a European call under Black-Scholes diffusion.
+Unlike the article, I propose a simple example that does not use pathwise derivatives, which is the approximation of the price of a European call under Black-Scholes diffusion.

 ### Supervised Learning as Benchmark